CBGP-UPM-INIA-PUBLIC/Bioinfo_ProgrammingChallenges/README.md

 0. CREATE AN ACCOUNT ON GitHub (this website) if you haven't already got one...
 1. Download VMWare Player (if you haven't already got it): https://my.vmware.com/web/vmware/free#desktop_end_user_computing/vmware_workstation_player/14_0
-2. You should download the VMWare Virtual Machine that I have created for this course, which is in this folder:  http://www.wilkinsonlab.info/Courses
+2. You should download the VMWare Virtual Machine that I have created for this course, which is in this Zenodo deposit:  https://doi.org/10.5281/zenodo.1147435
 3. Unzip the virtual machine
 4. Start VMWare Player and select the virtual machine - start it.
 5. In the top-right corner of the VM Desktop, you can select either US-style or Spanish-style keyboard